ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 ## **Mitigation Strategies:**

-**1) Implement Injection filtering by establishing a predefined set of rules via your firewall or network security group.**

-**2) Establish rules that block HTTP Headers, Query parameters, URI paths, and Request Payloads.**
+**1) Establish Injection filtering firewall rules for HTTP Headers, Query parameters, URI paths, and Request Payloads.**

+**2) Ensure that code writers are checking the code and fixing security flaws on a regular basis**

 **3) Ensure your website URI scheme is HTTPS and has an accredited and trusted certificate**

-**4) If possible make sure that your website has been updated with current verions of HTML, CSS, and Javascript**
+**4) Make sure that your servers and applications/software is being updated on a consitant basis.**

+**5) Assume that your application is not secure and act accordingly by encrypting or hashing passwords and other confidential data including connection strings.**

+**6) Establish reasonable password policys and ensure that passwords are changed on a regular basis.**

+## <u>Web Application 2: A Brute Force to Be Reckoned With</u>